Frightful Four: Fictional team biography

+During the "Dark Reign" storyline, Quasimodo analyzed the Frightful Four for Norman Osborn.
+If Osborn can stomach giving Wizard an ego-boost, he can form an incarnation of the Frightful Four that would serve Osborn.
+Quasimodo recommends to Osborn that he should keep Wizard on a tight leash.

 At the time when Thing was fighting Red Hulk, a new line-up of the Frightful Four (consisting of Wizard, Klaw, Lyra, and Trapster) attacked the Baxter Building.

 A flashback recalled by Spider-Man and Invisible Woman had Spider-Man pulling down Human Torch's pants before the Frightful Four (consisting of Wizard, Trapster, and Beetle) attacked them.
 Invisible Woman managed to pull their pants down and was arrested alongside them for indecent exposure.
 Lucky for her, Spider-Man and Human Torch bailed her out.

 Under the orders of a mysterious benefactor, Wizard formed another incarnation of the Frightful Four consisting of Wrecker, Thunderball, and a female Bulldozer.
 They attacked Thing and depowered Human Torch in Times Square.
 During the fight to which the rest of the Fantastic Four joined, the members of the Frightful Four demonstrated increased powers with which they almost defeated the heroes until the Future Foundation replacement team led by Ant-Man arrived to help them and finally capture the villains in one of Invisible Woman's force fields until S.H.I.E.L.D. arrived.
 As the Frightful Four were being taken into S.H.I.E.L.D. custody, Wizard revealed that the attack had been financed by a bigger enemy, and that they did their part.

-Wizard's mind began to shows signs of dementia, due to punishment inflicted by Black Bolt, so he decided to create a new Frightful Four with Klaw, Karl Malus, and Carnage.
-He attempted to control Kletus Kassidy's mind, but due to his lobotomization, he could not.
+Wizard's mind began to shows signs of dementia due to punishment inflicted by Black Bolt, so he decided to create a new Frightful Four with Klaw, Karl Malus, and Carnage.
+He attempted to control Kletus Kassidy's mind.
+Due to his lobotomization, he could not.
 He instead transferred his blood into Malus and made him into Superior Carnage.
-Wizard's goal was to take over NYC City Hall and impress his son, but Superior Spider-Man was able to stop him.
+Wizard's goal was to take over NYC City Hall and impress his son, but Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body) was able to stop him.

 Wizard was later freed by the same individual who financed his attack and gave him more resources to reform the Frightful Four.
 Using Gazelle, Reptilla, and Vertigo of Salem's Seven, Wizard attacked Chicago to get the attention of Mister Fantastic.
 Mister Fantastic was almost defeated by the Frightful Four until Scarlet Witch appeared to help him.
-However, after witnessing the scale of the Quiet Man's plans for revenge- coupled with the 'betrayal' of his clone Bently- the Wizard led the new Frightful Four of himself, She-Thing, Thundra and Sandman against the Quiet Man's invasion, concluding that this was not a world he wanted for his son.
+After witnessing the scale of the Quiet Man's plans for revenge coupled with the "betrayal" of his clone Bentley 23, Wizard led the new Frightful Four of himself, She-Thing, Thundra and Sandman against the Quiet Man's invasion concluding that this was not a world he wanted for his "son".